mtsmn/IoT/getting_started/getting-started-iot-large-scale-simulation.md

 - Use Cloud Foundry to deploy a Node-RED based and webhook enabled device simulator application.
 - Use API calls to create and register devices, publish device events, and delete devices.

 **Important:** Simulating large numbers of devices that concurrently send device data to {{site.data.keyword.iot_full}} might use up a large amount of data.
+You can use the {{site.data.keyword.iot_short_notm}} *Usage* dashboard to monitor how much data your devices and applications are using.
+The metrics are refreshed on a 2-hourly interval.

 ## Prerequisites
 {: #prereqs}